bmaunde/guidelines/erp-magento-integration-guide.md

 There are instances when Magento requests information.
 There are currently 3 scenarios in which this is the case and they are:

  - Credit and ATP check
- - Invoice Search and Download
+ - Biling Document Search and Download
  - Statement Download

 #### Credit and ATP Check